CleanTalk Anti-Flood and Anti-Crawler Options

 How the Options Work

 CleanTalk Anti-Flood — this option is meant to block aggressive bots.
-You set the maximum number of website pages your visitors can click on within 1 minute.
+You can set the maximum number of website pages your visitors can click on within 1 minute.
 If any IP exceeds the set number it will get the CleanTalk blocking screen for 30 seconds.
-It's impossible for the IP to open any website pages while the 30 second timer takes place.
+It's impossible for the IP to open any website pages while the 30-second timer takes place.
 When the timer ends the IP will be able to continue visiting your pages and the Anti-Flood option starts counting the number of page visits again.
+This option is disabled by default, you can enable it in the plugin settings, WordPress Dashboard -> Settings -> Antispam by Cleantalk ->Advanced settings->Anti-Flood.

 You can set your number of how many website pages an IP can visit before getting blocked.
-The option is in the CleanTalk plugin settings: Advanced Settings —> Anti-Flood Page Views Limit.
+The option is in the CleanTalk plugin settings: Anti-Spam by CleanTalk —> Settings —> Advanced Settings —> Anti-Flood Page Views Limit.

 Statistics of blocks for the options Anti-Flood и Anti-Crawler is available in the SpamFireWall Log: https://cleantalk.org/my/show_sfw